 What is the Matrix?

 It maintains control by denying science and rejecting any evidence or logical argument that contradicts its mythology and superstition beliefs.
 Realize that as long as you remain under the authority of this social construct, it will dominate your life.
-It will keep you a mental slave.
+It will keep you an indentured servant.
 Do you want to see how to unplug from the Matrix?
 Are you ready to unplug, or would you rather stay plugged in and under the control of the system?

 In this analogy matrix is the Abrahamic religions.
 These are the three major organized religions of Christianity, Islam, and Judaism.
 (1) They control nearly half of the population of the world.
 (2).
 Because of their social mass, they control much of the cultural narrative through their folklore.
 Even if you do not believe in the mythology of these religions, you still feel the effects of its reach in your life.

 Learning How to Unplug From The Matrix